hyaliyun/Google-Docs/website/learn/trailing_commas/index.md

 #### Illegal trailing commas

-Function parameter definitions or function invocations only containing a comma will throw a {{jsxref("SyntaxError")}}.
+Function parameter definitions or function invocations only containing a comma will throw a .
 Furthermore, when using [rest parameters](/Web/JavaScript/Reference/Functions/rest_parameters), trailing commas are not allowed:

 ```js-nolint example-bad
 function f(,) {} // SyntaxError: missing formal parameter